 - Forest School is offered during the school day.

-- Ideally sessions will be two hours long, once a week for 10-12 weeks minimum although shorter programmes are possible.
+- Ideally sessions will be at least two hours long, once a week for 10-12 weeks minimum.

 - Sessions take place year-round, whatever the weather (except during extremely high winds-Met office red warning).

 When we are not pushing a learning-agenda curiosity comes to the forefront and guides the learning process.’
 Coyote’s Guide to connecting with Nature by Jon Young, Ellen Haas, Evan McGown.